Trekkers at EBC

 We’ll encounter peaks such as Lhotse (27,940 ft), Nuptse (25,791ft), Makalu (27,838 ft), Cho Oyu (8,189 m), AmaDablam (22,349 ft), Thamserku (21,680 ft, Island Peak (20,305 ft), Mera Peak (21,247 ft), Lobuche (16,210 ft), and more.

-We shall encounter many stupas that appear out of nowhere along the way.
-Then, the most renowned “Pangboche Monastery” was built in the 16th Century- one of the oldest in modern history.
+Along the way, we will encounter many stupas that appear out of nowhere.
+Then, the renowned “Pangboche Monastery” was built in the 16th Century—one of the oldest in modern history.

 We can scrutinize the claws and skulls of the Yeti, the so-called loyal pet of ancient monks living in the Himalayas.
 Water drains from the frozen streams directly from the mountains.
-And then the magical view of the sunset from Deboche brings your day to an end.
+Then, the magical view of the sunset from Deboche brings your day to an end.

 Meals: Breakfast, Lunch, and Dinner